 Really delving into learning about the factors affecting your credit scores can help you better understand the nuances of what makes for a high credit score.
 The difference in lifetime interest costs for someone with excellent credit versus someone with good credit can be tens of thousands of dollars.
 (You can use this lifetime cost of debt calculator to find out what it means for you.)
 So even if you get a few tips that help you raise your score from one category to another — from good to excellent — for example, it may be a worthwhile investment of your time in terms of the money you’ll save over your lifetime.

 If you decide to go for it, it helps to pick one score to track over time.
 If you get your scores from various sources, then your results may be confounded by the different scoring models used.
-(You can get two free credit scores updated monthly at Credit.com.)
+(You can get two free credit scores updated every 14 days at Credit.com.)

 As for Shantai, if she continues on the track she’s on, she’ll no doubt see improvement as the negative information on her reports becomes older.
 She may not get to 840 or 850, but she could potentially get to the 800s, and that would mean she shouldn’t have any trouble qualifying for very low rates and other benefits such as insurance discounts.